RAF Coastal Command during World War II: Bombsights

 Following the production of the 600 lb depth bomb, a Mark III angular-velocity, low-level bombsight was developed.
 At the eighth meeting of the Anti-Submarine Committee, chaired by de la Ferté, on 16 December 1942 at H.Q.
 Coastal Command, they examined ORU reports of the results with the device.
-No. 59 Squadron RAF had been given the task of testing the sight and were operating the Liberator MkIII during the period that the results were gathered.
-AOC Wing Commander G.C.C Bartlett AFC & P/O H.R.
+No. 59 Squadron had been given the task of testing the sight and were operating the Liberator MkIII during the period that the results were gathered.
+AOC Wing Commander G.C.C Bartlett and Pilot Officer H.R.
 Longmuir (Bomber Leader) presented the following report to the committee:

 Thirty-four bombs were dropped by three aimers (P/O H.R.
 Longmuir, F/O G.W.
 LaForme & F/O F.W.W.
 Cole) at a stationary target, and later on a target towed at 8 knots [9.2mph].
 For [a total of] forty-two bombs the average range error was 18yd [yards].

-However it was considered the low-level sight's chief advantages would be demonstrated under operational conditions.
+However, it was considered the low-level sight's chief advantages would be demonstrated under operational conditions.
 The sight was considered a great advancement on any previous method of low-level bombing, either by eye or with a bombsight.
 The best figures from No. 59 Squadron's trials were 6 yd range error with release from 800 ft, and 5 yd error when approaching at 100 ft, but releasing from 400 ft with the aircraft's nose slightly up.
 Some academics in the ORS stated a 20 yd error range existed but maintained the Mark III was promising.
 Some crews did not trust the device, which was the case when asked to use equipment of which they had little experience.
 Instead, many continued relying on their own trusted eyesight.
 A continued lack of resources meant there was no widespread use of the sights.
 In later months, the aircrew changed tactics and with new weapons, they decided that it would take too long to zero-in on a target using the device.
 Pilots and crew often opted to use their own judgement by direct sighting with considerable success.